NCAA beach volleyball championship: Result by school and by year

-Twenty-one teams have appeared in the NCAA Tournament in at least one year starting with 2016.
+Twenty-eight teams have appeared in the NCAA Tournament in at least one year starting with 2016.
 The results for all years are shown below.
 The code in each cell represents the furthest the team made it in the respective tournament.
+Each team's seed in the tournament is shown in superscript to the right of the team's result.